 (6 servings) Printable Version

-In another bowl, combine buttermilk, eggs and butter; stir into the dry ingredients until smooth.
+In another bowl, whisk buttermilk, eggs and melted butter until well combined; gently stir into the dry ingredients until moistened and smooth.

 Mr Breakfast would like to thank baseball27 for this recipe.

 Comments About This Recipe